ABbiodiversity/allinone/README.md

 ### Request

-Pass is a JSON object (Content type: application/json) as the request body with longitude, latitude, veg/soil/HF classes, the species ID and the bootstrap ID (all these arrays in side an object).
+Pass in a JSON object (Content type: application/json) as the request body with longitude, latitude, veg/soil/HF classes, the species ID and the bootstrap ID (all these arrays inside an object).

 ``` json
 {